ibm-cloud-docs/CDN/how-to.md

 Select the **Settings** tab.
 Your CDN configuration details are displayed.

    ![Settings tab](images/settings-tab.png)

-   **NOTE**: You will only see SSL Certificate if your CDN was configured with HTTPS.
+You will only see SSL Certificate if your CDN was configured with HTTPS.
+{: note}

 For **Server**, the following fields can be changed:
   * Host header